Exact testing with random permutations: Fixed transformations

 where

+This adaptation has the advantage that it is always exact.
+Even if condition \ref{cond1} is satisfied, the adaptation can be useful to guarantee that the level of the test is exactly the nominal level $\alpha$.
+On the other hand, this test is less reproducible than the test of theorem \ref{basic}, since its outcome may depend on a random decision.
+Which test is to be preferred, would depend on the context.

-When $G$ is not a group, the test can be highly anti-conservative or conservative.
-An example of a set of permutations that leads to an anti-conservative test, are balanced permutations.
-The set of balanced permutations is a subset of the set of all permutations, but is not a subgroup.
+When the set $G$ is not a group, the test can be highly anti-conservative or conservative.
+For example, the set of \emph{balanced permutations} is a subset of the set of all permutations, but is not a subgroup.
 These permutations have been used in various papers since they can have an intuitive appeal.
-They are discussed in \cite{southworth2009properties}, who warn against their use.
-The fact that permutations have been used incorrectly illustrates the importance of understanding and communicating very precisely which properties a permutation method should and should not have.
-In particular more emphasis should be put on the assumption of a group structure.
+They are discussed in \cite{southworth2009properties}, who warn against their use since they lead to anti-conservative tests.
+The fact that permutations have been used incorrectly illustrates that more emphasis should be put on the assumption of a group structure.